bioinfo-pf-curie/annotationMaker/README.md

 ======================================================================

 Usage:
-nextflow run main.nf --fasta '*.fasta' --gtf '*.gtf' -profile conda
+nextflow run main.nf --genome 'hg19' -profile conda nextflow run main.nf --fasta '*.fasta' --gtf '*.gtf' -profile conda

 Mandatory arguments:
+  --genome [str]                Reference genome name and annotations to use -profile [str]                Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below)

-  --fasta [file]                Path to input data (must be surrounded with quotes) --gtf [file]                  Path to GTF file with gene annotation -profile [str]                Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below)
+Optional arguments: If --genome is not specified --fasta [file]                Path to input data (must be surrounded with quotes) --gtf [file]                  Path to GTF file with gene annotation

 Optional arguments:
   --build                       Build name to use for genome index